 The non-primary residential parent has important legal rights even if the child does not reside with him or her the majority of the time.
-If you are in this situation, make sure your legal rights to your child are honored by retaining the services of a Tennessee visitation attorney from Douglass & Runger, Attorneys at Law.
+If you are in this situation, make sure your legal rights to your child are honored by retaining the services of a Tennessee visitation attorney from Douglass & Runger, PLLC, Attorneys at Law.

 The Permanent Parenting Plan Explained

 At the time child custody is decided, the court will also enter orders regarding the visitation schedule to be followed by the parties to ensure the non-primary residential parent receives adequate time with the child.
 The courts recognize that both parents have a right to participate in the child’s upbringing and to develop a relationship with the child (unless, for example, the parent has abused the child).
 Similarly, the child needs the presence and involvement of both parents in order to properly grow and mature.
 The parenting plan adopted by the court should therefore seek to maximize the amount of visitation time the non-residential parent has with the child.